buildLittleWorlds/applied-AI/src/content/docs/chapters/building-dataset.md

    - 3 unfinished song ideas (perhaps just a chorus or verse)
    - List of 20 common themes in Alex's songwriting

-2. Melody Generation
+2. World-Building
-   - 10 MIDI files of melodies from popular indie rock songs
+- 10 detailed world descriptions from popular concept albums or song cycles
-   - 5 of Alex's own melody ideas (recorded or notated)
+- 5 of Alex's own world-building attempts for previous songs
-   - List of 10 chord progressions Alex frequently uses
+- List of 20 common themes in world-building for songwriting

 3. Album Art Design
    - 15 album covers Alex admires, spanning different styles